superdinmc/Bunginx/README.md

 Pull requests are welcomed.
 ## FAQ
 ### Why is `bunginx` so big?
-Bun's [SEA](https://bun.sh/docs/bundler/executables) integrates and compiles the code into a copy of bun runtime itself, resulting in a pretty large file.
+Bun's [Single-file executable](https://bun.sh/docs/bundler/executables) integrates and compiles the code into a copy of bun runtime itself, resulting in a pretty large file.
 However, They will soon make the binary itself smaller.
 ### How to blacklist a file from Bunginx?
 Simply just remove read permission of that file from the user that Bunginx runs from, or just remove the read permission entirely.